Vehicle Miles Traveled: Another Look at Our Evolving Behavior

-See also my report on Driving Declines in America's Cities, which highlights research in a recent report by U.S. PIRG Education Fund.
+See also our report on Driving Declines in America's Cities, which highlights research in a recent report by U.S. PIRG Education Fund.

-See also the latest U.S. PIRG report on "Millennials in Motion: Changing Travel Habits of Young Americans", which I discuss here.
+See also the latest U.S. PIRG report on "Millennials in Motion: Changing Travel Habits of Young Americans", which we discussed here.

-The DOT "miles traveled" metric is also interesting to study in the context of gasoline volume sales, which I also update monthly:
+The DOT "miles traveled" metric is also interesting to study in the context of gasoline volume sales, which we also update monthly: